The Amazon Rainforest has been in a steep decline every year. Calls to save the Amazon Rainforest are more important

 2. Environment Laws to Save the Amazon Rainforest

 There are forestry and environmental laws that currently protect the Amazon Rainforest.
 The Brazilian government is now setting fines for violators.
 Patrols and other initiatives like satellites are in place to ensure the proper enforcement of forestry laws in the Amazon Rainforest.

 3. Cooperation from Industry

 4. Satellite Monitoring

-There is a need to monitor the spread of ranching and soybeans production is restricted and protected areas.
+There is a need to monitor the spread of ranching and soybeans production in restricted and protected areas.
 The Brazilian Space Agency has launched its DETER satellite to monitor the changes in the forest cover in real-time.
 This was started in 2004 and is now producing reports of deforestation hotspots to law enforcement every two weeks.
 Satellite monitoring has protected 59,000 square kilometers of the rainforest from deforestation from 2007 to 2011.

 5. International Incentives

-The global community has actually helped in protecting the Amazon rainforest.
+The global community has actually helped in protecting the rainforest.
 To reduce global emissions, the United Nations has established REDD+ or the Reducing Emissions from Deforestation and Forest Degradation Programme.
 Through this program, countries with high carbon emissions pay for carbon storage to preserve the forests in developing countries.

 6. Government Pressure to Save the Amazon Rainforest

 To push the changes in the Amazon rainforest, the Brazilian people and people all over the world have created a social movement.
-This will pressure numerous NGO’s and law enforcement to invest in protecting the rainforest.
+This will pressure numerous NGO’s and law enforcement to invest in protecting the forest.
 The higher-ups need to act fast in saving Amazon.